Disclosures Tribunal investigates garda’s claim he was discredited

 “In particular, he made allegations concerning Garda A and his relationship with a person whom I will describe as Ms B,” tribunal counsel Patrick Marrinan SC said in an opening statement.

-Garda Keogh also, in May 2014, made an entry on the Garda Pulse system where he said he had observed the drug dealer, Ms B, smiling and sticking out her tongue when she saw Garda A.
+Garda Keogh also, in May 2014, made an entry on the Garda Pulse system where he said he had observed the drug dealer, Ms B, smiling and sticking out her tongue when she saw him.

 “Ms B is seriously involved in the heroin trade in Athlone with a turnover of approximately €2,500 per week,” the Pulse entry read.